websideproject/paddle-billing-client/README.md

 </div>

-## Paddle Classic

-If you are looking for the Paddle Classic API, please see [paddle-client](https://github.com/paddle-python/paddle-client)

 ## Paddle Classic vs Paddle Billing

 - Paddle Classic is the original Paddle API, which is still in use by many merchants.
 More info can be found [here](https://developer.paddle.com/classic/api-reference/1384a288aca7a-api-reference)
+  - If you are looking for the Paddle Classic API wrapper, please see [paddle-client](https://github.com/paddle-python/paddle-client)
 - Paddle Billing is the new API, which is just launched at 2023.
 Paddle Billing is a complete rewrite of the Paddle Classic API, and is designed to be more flexible and easier to use.
 More info can be found [here](https://developer.paddle.com/api-reference/overview)

+---
 ## 📦 Features

 - TBD